General Manager and Directors Compensation and Benefits

 Board of Directors

-Effective as of April 17, 2000, each Director receives per diem compensation in the amount of $150 for each attended Board Meeting, or for each day’s service rendered as a Board Director by request of the Board, not to exceed a total of 10 days in any calendar month.
-The maximum a Director may earn in any month is $1500, even if he/she attends more than ten meetings.
-OMWD provides 100% paid health, dental, and vision insurance for each Board member and their eligible dependents.
+Effective as of April 17, 2000, each director receives per diem compensation in the amount of $150 for each attended board meeting, or for each day’s service rendered as a director by request of the board, not to exceed a total of 10 days in any calendar month.
+The maximum a director may earn in any month is $1,500, even if he/she attends more than ten meetings.
+OMWD provides 100% paid health, dental, and vision insurance for each board member and their eligible dependents.
 Board members may be required to contribute a small amount towards their health insurance premium dependent upon the plan selected and coverage level.
 Board members receive no other paid OMWD benefits, are not included in the OMWD CalPERS retirement plan, and do not receive post-retirement benefits.